Pissarra/freelancer-marketplace-frontend/README.md

 Improvements can be made in the following areas:

 1. **Data**

--- Get filters (locations, timezones, skills) from the backend and display them on the page instead of hardcoding them.
+* Get filters (locations, timezones, skills) from the backend instead of getting them from the requested data.
+* You can not filter jobs by location, timezone, and skills that are not in the first page.
+* hourlyRateMax is hardcoded to 150, which is not ideal.
+It should be dynamic based on the data received from the API.

 2. **Error Handling**

--- Implement error handling for the API calls to ensure a better user experience.
+* Implement error handling for the API calls to ensure a better user experience.

+3. **Pagination**

+* The current implementation fetches only the first 10 jobs.